Laura’s path takes it to Louisiana as Category 2 hurricane; Marco to make landfall as tropical storm

 The storm is expected to be a Tropical Depression Tuesday and gone by Wednesday.

-Laura was 65 miles east-southeast of Cayo Lago, Cuba, and was moving west-northwest at 20 mph at 8 a.m.
+Laura was 40 miles east of the Isle of Youth and was moving west-northwest at 20 mph at 5 p.m.
 Monday, according to the National Hurricane Center.

 Laura is forecast to become a hurricane early on Tuesday.
 The storm’s path stayed on track Sunday night and could be a Category 2 hurricane at landfall.